xuri/excelize-doc/en/cell.md

 func (f *File) SetCellStyle(sheet, hCell, vCell string, styleID int) error
 ```

 SetCellStyle provides a function to add style attribute for cells by given worksheet name, coordinate area and style ID.
+This function is concurrency safe.
 Style indexes can be obtained with the [`NewStyle`](style.md#NewStyle) function.
 Note that `diagonalDown` and `diagonalUp` type border should use the same color in the same coordinate area.
 SetCellStyle will overwrite the existing styles for the cell, it won't append or merge style with existing styles.

 - Example 1, create borders of cell `D7` on `Sheet1`: